3 Creative Ways to Visualize Outliers in Tableau

 Median with quartiles

-For this method, I am basically creating a box-and-whisker plot manually using reference lines.
+For this method to visualize outliers, I am basically creating a box-and-whisker plot manually using reference lines.
 However, while you would get the same data points by applying a box-and-whisker plot, it limits our formatting options.
 It is also far less intimidating to your stakeholders to see it displayed with clear reference bands when compared to the box-and-whisker.
 At the end, I will display both side-by-side so you can see the difference that building it out yourself has on the overall UX.

 To get a feel for the end result, I have created a graphic that you can reference to explain how we are flagging outliers.
 First, we are going to add a median line with quartiles.
 This will show us the Median as well as the upper and lower bounds.
 This band will represent about 50% of your observable data.
 This 50% band is called an interquartile range – also known as IQR – and would make up the “box” of a traditional box-and-whisker plot.
 Next, we will be adding a reference band of +/- 2.698 standard deviations.
 This is going to give us roughly the upper and lower whiskers.
 The one drawback of this implementation is a box-and-whisker plot will place the bounds directly on the min and max value within the whisker.
 Check out the side-by-side comparison to get a sense for what I am talking about.